New Jersey reports highest single-day death toll – with parks, golf courses set to reopen Saturday

 The Democrat stressed, however, that social distancing orders remained in effect, requiring residents to remain at least six feet apart from other people.

-On April 11, Murphy ordered restaurants to wear face masks when picking up takeout food orders at bars and restaurants, and ordered NJ Transit – operator of public buses and trains in the state – to reduce capacity in order to help riders maintain social distancing, WCAU-TV of Philadelphia reported.
+On April 11, Murphy ordered residents to wear face masks when picking up takeout food orders at bars and restaurants, and ordered NJ Transit – operator of public buses and trains in the state – to reduce capacity in order to help riders maintain social distancing, WCAU-TV of Philadelphia reported.